com-480-data-visualization/datavis-project-2022-slavsquat/Milestone_1.md

 **Sources of inspiration**

 For the sources of inspiration we are focusing mostly on our creativity to recognize the needs of people that are thinking of moving to Barcelona.

+Furthermore, we will try to incorporate ideas from some of the interesting visualization projects including interactive maps.
+Some of the examples could be found on [this link](https://www.tableau.com/learn/articles/interactive-map-and-data-visualization-examples).